bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/icons.md

 # Icons

-The icon components from Bootstrap-vue are deprecated.
-While migrating to bootstrap-vue-next the icon components will not be supported as there are better, more modern solutions to incorporating icon packages into your application.
-Continue reading bootstrap-vue-next's suggestion on how to incorporate Bootstrap-icons into your application!
-This documentation only serves as a reference, Bootstrap-vue has no part in the mentioned libraries
+The icon components from BootstrapVue are deprecated.
+While migrating to BootstrapVueNext the icon components will not be supported as there are better, more modern solutions to incorporating icon packages into your application.
+Continue reading BootstrapVueNext's suggestion on how to incorporate Bootstrap-icons into your application!
+This documentation only serves as a reference, BootstrapVueNext has no part in the mentioned libraries and some content may be out of date

 ## [Unplugin Icons](https://github.com/antfu/unplugin-icons)